ekeitho/SoundCast/README.md

 So I created this extremely minimal Android App so I don't have to kill my battery anymore. :)

 All you have to do is put a soundcloud link in the text box and click, 'cast'.

+Supports:
+	- Album Art
+		- if no album art, will grab artist photo
+	- Artist Name
+	- Title of Song